Madiwka4/cpsrc/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
+First, you have to choose your default text editor.
+You can set any editor you want, as long as it supports opening files using the "editor file" type shell command.
+Then, you can choose the package name of the editor.
+This makes sure that the editor is up to date.

-First, you are given the choise to enter your custom directory, for example,
+After that, you are given the choise to enter your custom directory, for example,

 ```
 Enter custom directory for code? [y/N] y